Diazepam (By mouth)

 - Some medicines can affect how diazepam works.
 Tell your doctor if you are using any of the following:

-- Cimetidine, fluoxetine, fluvoxamine, ketoconazole, omeprazole, phenytoin, or theophylline
+- Cimetidine, fluoxetine, fluvoxamine, ketoconazole, omeprazole, phenytoin, theophylline

-- Medicine to treat depression or mental health problem
+- Medicine to treat depression or mental health problem, including MAO inhibitor

 - Medicine to treat seizures